kevin226j/MEAN-app/readme.md

 This project is meant to implement everything I learned (since 9/17/18) and continue to learn.

-#After 'npm install' for both mean-app and backend folders
+# After 'npm install' for both "mean-app" and "backend folders"

 cd mean-app
 ```